JeffCohen/ez/README.md

 ### 1. Domain Modeling Enhancements

-* Enables **instant domain modeling without migrations** by using a file named `db/models.yml`.
 * This gem enhances `db:migrate` to incorporate the `db/models.yml` file automatically.
 * Run `rake db:migrate` to initially generate a file named `db/models.yml`.
 It will have some self-documenting comments inside of it.
-* In development mode, there's no need to ever run `rake db:migrate`!
-Every browser request will trigger automatic table updates.
-* In the rails console, 'reload!' will also trigger table updates.
-* If you prefer, just run `rake db:migrate` whenever you modify `db/models.yml`.
+* Just run `rake db:migrate` whenever you modify `db/models.yml`.
+* Starting the rails console will automatically run any pending table updates, and `reload!` will also trigger table updates while inside the console.
 * `rake db:migrate` will run any pending migrations *after* any table updates from the `db/models.yml` file.